AnIdiotsGuide/discordjs-bot-guide/examples/selfbots_are_awesome.md

 On the other hand, a **selfbot** runs under an **active** user account.
 In other words, **your** account.
 When it posts a message, it's like you did.
 It can edit and delete your messages, has the same permissions you have, is on the same servers. **It's you**.

 > **I AM NOT RESPONSIBLE AND CANNOT BE HELD LIABLE IF YOU MESS UP WITH SELFBOTS.
-THIS INCLUDES BUT IS NOT LIMITED TO LOSING PRIVILEGES, GETTING KICKED OR BANNED FROM SERVERS, OR BEING BANNED**
+THIS INCLUDES BUT IS NOT LIMITED TO LOSING PRIVILEGES, GETTING KICKED OR BANNED FROM SERVERS, OR BEING BANNED FROM DISCORD ITSELF**

 ## What are the rules for selfbots?

 I mentioned that _userbots_ are not tolerated by Discord.
 Selfbots, however, are tolerated under [a specific set of semi-offical rules](https://github.com/hammerandchisel/discord-api-docs/issues/69#issuecomment-223898291) under which they turn a blind eye:

-* A selfbot **must not**, under any circumstance, respond to other user's messages.
-This means it should not respond to commands, should not autoreply to certain keywords, etc. **You** must be the only one that can control it.
+* A selfbot **must not**, under any circumstance, respond or react to other user's actions.
+This means it should not respond to commands, autoreply to certain keywords, welcome users to servers, automatically react, etc. **You** must be the only one that can control it.
 * A selfbot **must not**, under any circumstance, do 'invite scraping'.
 This is the action of detecting server invites in chat, and automatically joining a server using that invite.
 That is akin to creating a virus, and it is not acceptable.
 * As selfbots run under your account they are subject to the same Terms of Service.
 That is to say, they should not _spam_, _insult or demean others_, _post NSFW material_, _spread viruses or illegal material_, etc. They have to follow the same rules that you follow.

 **IF**, and **only if** you accept the above rules of selfbots, then you may proceed.

+> Further caveat (which was added recently): Certain user actions done by selfbots will *unverify* your account, as if you had not verified your email.
+This includes most "Friend" actions.

 ## How do I make a selfbot?